tomakles/3lancer-site/FIREBASE_SETUP.md

-# Firebase Setup Guide for 3LANCER Watchlist
+# Firebase Setup Guide for BAXILANCER Watchlist

 This guide explains how to set up Firebase Firestore to store email watchlist submissions.